se2p/programming-styles-ss-2020-program-description/README.md

 ╚════════╧═══╧═══════╝[\n]
 ```

 at this stage, two fishes are captured, and two fishes are safe.
-We should print the tie banner:
+As before, since the game is over, we do not print the final status of the board to the screen, but we print print the board and the tie banner over it:

 ```
  ╔════════╤═══╤═══════╗ [\n]